The "Fight or Flight" Dilemma: Social Adaptation to Systemic Change

 What is the project about?

-The team will look at environmental, social and economic aspects of the problem, explore different possible scenarios and develop solution and decision making tools.
+Team Fight or Flight will look at these challenges, explore different possible scenarios and develop solution and decision-making tools.
 Amongst other things, the project outcomes may include;

 How to communicate the problem